-No problem, just email [email protected] to update the name and details attached to that ticket so we can send the new ticket holder a registration pack in the post and organise their program based upon their electorate.
+No problem, email [email protected] to update the name and details attached to that ticket so we can ensure the new ticket holder will have an accurate timetable.

 Sure thing.
 Just email [email protected] to organise for the cost of your ticket to be refunded.

 Unfortunately it is not possible to purchase a ticket on the day.
-That’s because a lot of planning goes into assigning PowerUp attendees into workshop groups and creating personalised registration packs before the event.
+That’s because a lot of planning goes into assigning PowerUp attendees into workshop groups and creating personalised timetables before the event.
 PowerUp is expected to be a sell-out event so if you’re keen, buy your ticket now!